Test-More/Test2-Harness/README.md

 60 seconds).
 You can add this directive to tests that are expected to trip the timeout, but should be allowed to continue.

+NOTE: you usually are doing the wrong thing if you need to set this.
+See:
+`HARNESS-TIMEOUT-EVENT`.

+### HARNESS-TIMEOUT-EVENT 60

+c&lt;yath> can be told to alter the default event timeout from 60 seconds to another value.
+This is the recommended alternative to HARNESS-NO-TIMEOUT

+### HARNESS-TIMEOUT-POSTEXIT 15

+c&lt;yath> can be told to alter the default POSTEXIT timeout from 15 seconds to another value.

+Sometimes a test will fork producing output in the child while the parent is allowed to exit.
+In these cases we cannot rely on the original process exit to tell us when a test is complete.
+In cases where we have an exit, and partial output (assertions with no final plan, or a plan that has not been completed) we wait for a timeout period to see if any additional events come into

 ### HARNESS-CATEGORY-LONG

 This lets you tell `yath` that the test file is long-running.
 This is